dxns-hub/EthicalAI/README.md

 - **Strength**: Inspired by the resilience of our community.
 - **Nurturing**: Creating a supportive environment for growth and success.
 - **Exploration**: Encouraging innovation and new possibilities.
-- **Wise Fool's Wisdom**: Embrace mistakes with humor to grow and learn from them.
+- **Perspective**: Embrace mistakes with humor to grow and learn from them.

-## Get Involved
-Join us in making a difference! <http://www.amiai.foundation/>

 ## Follow Us
 Stay updated with our latest news and events.